bhaskatripathi/MCP_Financial_Forecasting/README.md

 ```

 ## Technical Details
+The idea is to use a very basic supervised learning model to demonstrated the concept.
 ### SVM Model
 - **Kernels**: Linear, Polynomial, RBF, Sigmoid
 - **Features**: 40+ technical indicators and engineered features